Selected Course Descriptions*

 *Please Note: The following descriptions are not official Fletcher course descriptions.
 To read official course descriptions, please go to the courses page.

 DHP H205: Contemporary Maritime Affairs: Global Trade, Maritime Security, Territorial Disputes and Environmental Issues at Sea

 Over 90% of international trade is carried by sea – the lifeblood of globalization.
-The world’s oceans also present a myriad of opportunities and challenges in international affairs, such as territorial disputes, opening Arctic sea routes, piracy, terrorism, whaling, mineral and energy extraction, marine disasters, strained fisheries, maritime security and technological advances in maritime domain awareness.
-The course will explore these issues, depending on individual student interests.
-Course format is lecture and discussion, with two short written exercises and an oral report leading to a final paper of journal article length.
+The world’s oceans also present a myriad of opportunities and challenges in international affairs, such as territorial disputes, opening Arctic sea routes, piracy, terrorism, strained fisheries, mineral and energy extraction, marine disasters, whaling, maritime security and technological advances in maritime domain awareness.
+The course will explore these issues and other maritime topics based on individual student interests.
+Course format is lecture and discussion.
 Writing and speaking skills receive considerable attention.
 No prerequisites other than a lively curiosity.

 DHP P259: Science Diplomacy: Environmental Security in the Arctic Ocean